 It takes much more alcohol to drown one’s sorrows than it does to add a spark of fun.
 And when the bottle is empty you will still be miserable—and you’ll have a headache.

 So, here’s to you, Dear Boy.
-May your glass always be filled with good drink, your life always be filled with good friends, and your heart always be filled with love for God and for others.
+May your glass always be filled with good drink, your life always be filled with good friends, and your heart always be filled with love.
 And may every day of your life be filled with as much joy and happiness as you have given us.